andr1976/HydDown/README.md

 [![status](https://joss.theoj.org/papers/0eed2a25a99589ed8dcdc785c890fb25/status.svg)](https://joss.theoj.org/papers/0eed2a25a99589ed8dcdc785c890fb25)

 # HydDown
-Hydrogen (or other pure gas phase species) depressurization calculations
+Hydrogen (or other pure gas phase species as well as mixtures) depressurization/pressurisation calculations incorporating heat transfer effetcs.
+It also models vessel response (pressure/temperature) to external heat loads e.g. external fire (pool/jet) incorporating the Stefan-Boltzmann approach.

 This code is published under an MIT license.